 But how slow is slow when it comes to site speed and 301 redirects?

 When you add 301 redirects to your website, the bots recognize the new page URL as the new “permanent” address for the page.
 It’s common practice for old sites to migrate to new designs and formats, so the bots are instantly ready to address this issue.
-They automatically replace the old URL (without the subfolder) with the new URL you specify in your 301 redirect.
+They automatically replace the old URL (without the subfolder) with the new URL you specify in your 301 redirects.
 That’s because 301 redirects are considered “permanent”.
 So no problem there.

 The fact that 301 redirects are such common practice means that the “slowing” effect that took place was less severe than anticipated.
 We may have moved +150 pages, but our site still loads great.